baluticristi/baluticristi/README.md

 - 👋 Hi, I’m @baluticristi
 - 👀 I’m interested in Automation and Networking.
-- 🌱 I’m currently learning C++,C, Python and Kotlin at university, but I am trying to broaden my horizons when it comes to programming languages I know.
+- 🌱 I’m currently learning C++, C, C#, Python and Kotlin at university, but I am trying to broaden my horizons when it comes to programming languages I know.
 - 💞️ I’m looking to collaborate on any project that I can help with.
 - 📫 How to reach me?
 Contact me directly on my email: baluticristi11@gmail.com .